uldtot/wcioShop/README.md

 - Apache 2.4+ web server (Should work on NGINX or LiteSpeed but without the .htaccess)
 - A valid and working SSL certificate

+## PHP 8
+PHP 8 is really new and this does not yet work with PHP 8, it is a priority to get this working.

 ## FAQ
 #### Is there a live demo
 There is a non working site here: https://shop.kundesider.dk/ - But this is NOT a demo for this project.
 A real demo will be available in future.